wang1hm/AstronomyNote/AstroNote/PaperReading/JWST/CSST DISCUSSION.md

 We are using no target acquisition (i.e. point-and-shoot) for this observation.
 At any of the constrained PA range there are Gaia GS that can be selected for guiding and that will ensure the proper location of the target within the IFU aperture, with the required accuracy.

 We are using NRSIRS2RAPID for a better identification and rejection of cosmic rays.

+## GO 2249 Monster in the Early Universe: Unveiling the Nature of a Dust Reddened Quasar Hosting a Ten-Billion Solar Mass Black Hole at z=7.1
+**Principal Investigator:** Jinyi Yang
+**PI Institution:** University of Arizona **Allocation:** 6.0 hours
+Observing Template: NIRSpec/IFU
+MIRI/Imaging
+### TARGET
+J0038-0653
+### ABSTRACT
+The discovery of ==z>7 quasars hosting billion solar mass supermassive black holes (SMBHs) places the strongest constraints on the formation of the earliest SMBHs in the universe.== These quasars are also signposts of the assembly of the early massive galaxies during the epoch of reionization.
+Is there an upper limit on BH masses and the rate of their growth in the early universe? ==Recently, a luminous quasar at z=7.1 has been discovered to host a SMBH with at least 10 billion solar masses.==%%选源：z=7.1的有10 billion 太阳质量的quasar%% It also shows evidence of strong dust reddening based on ground-based spectroscopy. ==Its rest-frame UV continuum shape is highly unusual, suggestive of extinction due to supernova produced dust.== However, the total extinction is completely unconstrained with ground-based data, ==therefore the SMBH mass is only a lower limit==.
+We propose to carry out JWST observations to obtain ==its rest-frame optical spectrum and broad-band SED in the near-infrared==.
+The first goal is to ==accurately measure its BH mass based on its H-beta line and bolometric luminosity fully corrected for extinction==, in order to confirm the first detection of a BH with mass exceeding 10 billion solar masses in the early universe. ==The same data will be used to characterize the nature of dust extinction and test whether supernova dust can explain its continuum shape==.
+The modest JWST program proposed here will unveil the nature of this remarkable quasar at the epoch of reionization, and provide new insight in the growth of the most massive BHs in the early universe and their connections to galaxy formation.
+### OBSERVING DESCRIPTION
+We will use NIRSpec IFU Prism and G395H/F290LP and MIRI imaging modes to observe a new z=7.06 reddened quasar.
+Given our science goals, estimated using the JWST ECT, the total science time is 2.2 hours, and the total charged time is 5.5 hours.

+1. NIRSpec IFU, 1.9 hours sicence, 3.1 hours total
+We choose IFU instead of Fixed Slit mode becuase there is not slit-loss and the overhead time is shorter.
+Slit-loss will significantly affect the accuracy of extinction curve measurement and also quasar continuum fitting.
+NRSIRS2RAPID readout mode CYCLING dither are used.

+- IFU Prism: this mode is chosen to take spectrscopy in the full wavelength for the study of dust extcintion.
+With only 0.5 hour on-source integration, we can detect the quasar continuum from 1 micron to 5 micron at S/N>~20 per pixel, which will allow a precise measurement of the dust extinction curve.

+- G395H/F290LP: we request 4,726s on-source time to detect the continuum around H-beta and [OIII] lines at S/N >~ 20 per pixel.
+This S/N is required to measure the continuum and broad line width to 5-10% precision, corresponding to ~20% accuracy in black hole mass measurement.

+2. MIRI imaging, 0.3 hours sicence, 2.4 hours total
+All filters will be used with total on-source time of 0.3 hours to have a full wavelength coverage of high quality SED from 5 to 25 micron (rest-frame 0.6 - 3 micron).
+Four-point dither and FAST readout mode will be used.
 # INTERMEDIATE MASS BH
 ## GO 1983 Uncovering Intermediate Mass Black Holes with JWST: Pushing the Frontier
 **Principal Investigator:** Shobita Satyapal